-Discover the full directors' dealings record of Condor Hospitality Trust, INC., a listed equity based in United States.
-Shares trade on US US, under the oversight of SEC (Form 4).
-Operating in the Tourism & Hospitality sector, Condor Hospitality Trust, INC. has recorded 68 public disclosures.
-The latest transaction was filed on 27 December 2021 — Retenue fiscale.
+Track the Condor Hospitality Trust, INC. stock price and the full management transaction log of the company, a listed issuer based in United States.
+Shares are listed on US US, under the oversight of SEC (Form 4).
+Operating in the Health Care sector, Condor Hospitality Trust, INC. has logged 68 public disclosures.
+The latest transaction was disclosed on 27 December 2021 (Retenue fiscale).
 Among the most active insiders: Blackham J William III.
-The full history is openly available.
+The full history is free.

 25 of 68 declarations